FREQUENTLY ASKED QUESTIONS

 How do I get my tickets?

-You can 1) choose to receive your tickets as a pdf via email to print on your printer.
-2) choose ship for them to be mailed to you.
-3) choose to pick them up at “Will Call.”
+You can 1) choose to receive your tickets as a pdf via email to print on your printer or present on your phone at the theatre, 2) choose ship for them to be mailed to you, 3) choose to pick them up at “Will Call.”

 What if I lose my tickets?